Deploy

 - Run a backtest on recent data to see current performance

-- Adjust the algorithm in Build if metrics have degraded
+- Re-optimize if metrics have degraded

-- Validate with rolling cross-validation in Test
+- Validate with rolling cross-validation

 What’s Next?